thomson08/CodeReviewemail/README.md

 Before testing your program, make sure it passes checkstyle audit.

 To test your program, edit the email.input file and replace
-+ "sender_email_address" with "username@chapman.edu" wehre "username" is your actual username
++ "sender_email_address" with "username@chapman.edu" where "username" is your actual username
 + "receiver_email_address" with your email sender_email_address
 + "sender_name" with your name
 + "receiver_name" with a different version of your name